zhangyuang/node-ffi-rs/README.md

 The function parameters supports type are all in the example above (double type is unsupported at this time), we will support more types in the future

-Attention，since the vast majority of scenaros developers pass js function to c as a callback, so `ffi-rs` will create [threadsafe_function](https://nodejs.org/api/n-api.html#napi_threadsafe_function) from jsfunction which means the jsfunction will be called asynchronous, and Node.js process will not be exited automatically
+Attention，since the vast majority of scenarios developers pass js function to c as a callback, so `ffi-rs` will create [threadsafe_function](https://nodejs.org/api/n-api.html#napi_threadsafe_function) from jsfunction which means the jsfunction will be called asynchronous, and Node.js process will not be exited automatically

 ## C++

-We'll provide more examples from real-worl scenarios, if you have any ideas, please submit an issue
+We'll provide more examples from real-world scenarios, if you have any ideas, please submit an issue

 ### class type

-In C++ scene, we can use `DataType.External` to get class type pointer
+In C++ scene, we can use `DataType.External` to get a class type pointer

 In the code below, we use C types to wrap C++ types such as convert `char *` to `std::string` and return class pointer